shub970/sprinto-task/README.md

 7. For audit reasons, we need to keep information of all the past acknowledgements of every employee.
     ```
-	1. Stored in the Policy_Acknowledgements table
+	1. Stored in the Policy_Acknowledgements table, NoSQL schema for high scalability
     ```

 8. We need to know how our data model will support the ability to request acknowledgements from new employees when they join, and periodically thereafter (ex: annually).
 We also need to be able to track whether the acknowledgements are completed within 30 days from the time of request.
 We might have to raise the right kind of alerts if acknowledgements are not happening in time - like escalate this to a CXO in the company.